giantswarm/dex-operator/README.md

 Providers need to implement the `provider.Provider` interface.
 Currently supported providers are `azure active directory` and `github`.
+In addition, the `simple` provider offers a basic way to include any identity provider [supported by dex](https://dexidp.io/docs/connectors/).

 ### adding dex-operator credentials for gs installations